marafiq/adnanrafiq/blog/2023-10-04-no-more-magic-strings-for-configuration-values-in-asp-net-8/index.md

 ---
-title: No more magic strings for configuration values in ASP.NET 8
+title: No more configuration magic strings in ASP.NET 8
 description: Do you love magic strings to get the configuration values?
 No. Me neither.
 It was a serious question except you are in JS/TS land.
 The amazing .NET supports strongly typed configurations.
 After all, it is a typed language.
 slug: no-more-magic-strings-for-configuration-values-in-asp-net-8
 authors: adnan